Properties and Transformations of Weingarten Surfaces: Transformations

-where we have implicitly differentiated equation (\ref{eq: theta reparam}) to find $\rm{d}\theta/\rm{d}\tilde\theta$, and used the Codazzi-Mainardi equation for $r_1$ and $r_2$ to remove any derivatives.
-A short calculation, again removing any derivatives of $r_1$ by Codazzi-Mainardi, and removing occurrences of $\sin \theta$ by equation (\ref{eq: theta reparam}) yields the result
+where we have implicitly differentiated equation (\ref{eq: theta reparam}) by $\theta$ to find $\rm{d}\theta/\rm{d}\widetilde{\theta}$, and used the Codazzi-Mainardi equation to remove any derivatives of $r_1$.
+A short calculation, removing any derivatives of $r_1$ by Codazzi-Mainardi, and removing occurrences of $\sin \theta$ by equation (\ref{eq: theta reparam}) yields the result

+\end{proof} \begin{remark} In fact, away from points of $\mathcal{J}(I)$ for which $r_1=r_2$, parameters $\widetilde{\theta}$ satisfying relation (\ref{eq: theta reparam}) are the only parameters for which $T_M(\mathcal{J}(I))$ satisfies the Codazzi-Mainardi equation.
+Indeed if